Appointments

 Online Appointments

 There are also access to book appointments for the GP online, and the appointments become available at the same time as the available appointments on the phone.
-You can access these by registering for our online access service at:
+You can access these by registering for online access on either :

-Although you can register online, you will only be able to have full access when we receive proof of identification, and of address.
+Although you can register online, you will only be able to have full access when we are able to verify your information.
 Please contact the surgery on 0161 721 4865 for any clarification needed.

 Cancelling or changing the appointment